|

 "Best Comic Strip of the Year" (it sez here).
 And they richly

 deserve the recognition.
-As I've said before in this space, they're
+As I've said before in this space,

 producing one of the very few comic strips that adventurously